palmmc/Peanut-Framework/pages/guides.md

   }

-  /* Remove underline from all text within grid cards */ .grid-cards a {
+  /* Remove underline from all text within grid cards */ a, a:hover, a:focus, a:active {
-    text-decoration: none;
+      text-decoration: none !important;
   }
 </style>